 - The French use this expression to mean sleeping through the night

-- It is normal for French babies to sleep through the night at 6 weeks or 8 weeks old.
-The French expect their babies to be sleeping through the night between 3 months and 6 months old.
+- It is usual for French babies to sleep through the night at six weeks or eight weeks old.
+The French expect their babies to be sleeping through the night between three months and six months old.

 - The French keep their babies in the sunlight during the day and put them to bed in the dar at night.

 - Almost all French parents can articulate how they observed their babies, following the rhythms they observe.
-“French parents talk so much about rhythm, you’d think they were starting rock bands, not raising kids.”
+“French parents talk so much about rhythm that you’d think they were starting rock bands, not raising kids.”

 - While speaking with a French pediatrician living in New York, Pamela learns the secret of “The Pause.”

 - Babies wake up between their sleep cycles, which last about two hours.
 It’s normal for them to cry a bit when they’re first learning to connect these cycles.
-If a parent automatically interprets this cry as a demand for food or a sign of distress and rushes in to soothe the baby, the baby will have a hard time learning to connect the cycles on his own.
+Suppose a parent automatically interprets this cry as a demand for food or a sign of distress and rushes in to soothe the baby.
+In that case, the baby will have difficulty learning to connect the cycles on his own.
 That is, he’ll need an adult to come in and soothe him back to sleep at the end of each cycle.

 - The Pause doesn’t have the brutal feeling of sleep training.
 It’s more like sleep teaching.
-But the window for it is pretty small, only until around 4 months.
+But the window for it is pretty small, only until around four months.

 - There’s another reason for The Pause: “to teach them patience.”